When was Ronald Reagan born?

 The eight years as governor of California secured Reagan as one of the great conservative politicians in the United States.
 He tried to run for president for the Republican Party on two occasions (1968 and 1976) but was defeated in the party primaries by Richard Nixon and Gerald Ford, respectively.

 Reagan still had a conservative discourse that spoke of reducing taxes and decreasing state regulations for large companies.
-The result was that Ronald Reagan won a significant victory, winning 51% of the vote and 489 of the 538 delegates from the Electoral College.
+The result was that Ronald Reagan won a significant victory against Jimmy Carter, winning 51% of the vote and 489 of the 538 delegates from the Electoral College.

 In 1984, he ran for re-election against Democratic candidate Walter Mondale, obtaining an even more expressive victory.
 He obtained 59% of the votes and won 525 of the 538 delegates of the Electoral College.
 The Reagan government was marked by what was already expected: conservatism, neoliberal measures, and the fight against communism in the world.